Fast Company is hiring a design writer

-Co.Design, Fast Company‘s award-winning design news channel, is looking for an intrepid reporter and writer to cover the intersection of design, business, and technology.
+Co.Design, Fast Company’s award-winning design news channel, is looking for an intrepid reporter and writer to cover the intersection of design, business, and technology.
 You should have experience reporting on at least one of these subjects, and you should be a critical thinker who’s as comfortable writing short news posts as you are reporting a 2,000-word feature.
 This is a full-time, freelance position with competitive pay, no benefits.
-To apply, send your resume and a short note explaining why you’re interested in the job to Co.Design Editor Suzanne LaBarre: slabarre at fastcompany dot com.
+To apply, send your résumé and a short note explaining why you’re interested in the job to Co.Design editor Suzanne LaBarre: slabarre at fastcompany dot com.

 collectionsNewsletterCurrent Issue